Mass. guardsman pleads guilty to Pentagon docs leak, faces at least 11 years in prison

 "He had to take a hard look at the evidence, he and his lawyers, and realize the likelihood of finding him not guilty was low, and so at the end of the day, whatever he can fashion from a plea deal is probably better than what he would have gotten had he gone to trial, lost and been convicted," said Coyne.

-A judge last year ordered Teixeira to remain behind bars while he awaits trial after prosecutors revealed he had a history of violent rhetoric and warned that U.S. adversaries who might be interested in mining Teixeira for information could help him escape.
+Teixeira remains in the Air National Guard in an unpaid status, an Air Force official said.

-Teixeira remains in the Air National Guard in an unpaid status, the Air Force said.
+In exchange for Teixeira guilty plead, prosecutors agreed not to charge him with further Espionage Act violations.
+As part of the deal, Teixeira must participate in a debrief with members of the intelligence community, the Defense Department and the Justice Department about the leaks.

-Neither prosecutors nor defense attorneys have provided further details about Teixeira's plea agreement.
-An attorney for Teixeira has not responded to messages seeking comment.
+Teixeira has been behind bars since his April arrest.
+The judge denied his request for release from jail last year after prosecutors revealed he had a history of violent rhetoric and warned that U.S. adversaries who might be interested in mining Teixeira for information could facilitate his escape.

 Sign up for our Breaking newsletter to get the most urgent news stories in your inbox.